lloistborn/lloistborn.github.io/_posts/2022-10-02-best-practices-on-writing-test-case-scenarios.md

 ✅ Start with happy-normal case then continue with negative cases.

-✅ Create clear function name for each unit test by following actual flow of of the code.
+✅ Create clear function name for each unit test by following actual flow of the code.

 ✅ Use the AAA format for the test function.